Layout

 John Carter

-John Carter specializes in product development: from the strategy and innovation processes, through product definition, execution and launch.
-He has helped companies cut time to market, rapidly scale their product program, and improve innovation with customer led insights.
+John Carter specializes in product development, from the strategy and innovation processes to product definition, execution, and launch.
+He has helped companies cut time to market, rapidly scale their product program, and improve innovation with customer-led insights.
 His work leads to greater profitability, reduced costs, and improved customer satisfaction.

-John currently serves on the Board of Directors of Cirrus Logic (CRUS) a leading supplier of mixed signal semiconductors.
+John currently serves on the Board of Directors of Cirrus Logic (CRUS), a leading supplier of mixed-signal semiconductors.
 He is involved with company strategy and sits on the Compensation and Audit Committees.

-Before starting consulting firm TCGen, John was Chief Engineer of BOSE Corporation.
+Before starting the consulting firm TCGen, John was the Chief Engineer of BOSE Corporation.
 John is the inventor of the Bose Noise Cancelling Headphones and shares the original patent with Dr. Amar Bose.
-He was one of the initial contributors in BOSE’s entry into the automobile OEM business and led the product and business development of BOSE’s patented noise reduction technology for the military market.
+He was one of the initial contributors to BOSE’s entry into the automobile OEM business.
+He led the product and business development of BOSE’s patented noise reduction technology for the military market.

 John Carter, TCGen Principal & Founder